 They pulled the mirror out so I could see where to push?
 All the mirror did was make me mad because they would say ohhhhh look here comes the head and then I would see it for a second and then it would go back in, I was like WTF get this mirror away !
 I thought I was making progress but now I can see that I am not!
 I pushed for over 3 hours and it felt like he was never going to come out.

-re: pooping on the table I didn't want to know if I did or didn't but my hysterical finance (well at least he thinks he's funny) tried to make me feel better by saying... it was just a little bit and it just kind of looked like "xyz" ....
+I didn't want to know if I did or didn't but my hysterical finance (well at least he thinks he's funny) tried to make me feel better by saying... it was just a little bit and it just kind of looked like "xyz" :| ....
 Gee thanks dude I didn't want to know at all, but glad to know you've seen me poop now

-re: mirrors no way! they asked if I wanted one and I told them no. Fiance did say it was funny though because the Dr was kind of playing with DD's hair between pushes when she was close to coming out.
-Now that I actually type that out it seems a bit more creepy then it seemed at the time!
-I still don't think i would have liked to see it though.
+no way! they asked if I wanted one and I told them no. Fiance did say it was funny though because the Dr was kind of playing with DD's hair between pushes when she was close to coming out.
+Now that I actually type that out it seems a bit more creepy then it seemed at the time! :D I still don't think i would have liked to see it though.

 Oh!
 I have a UO that's sort of along these lines.
 I really do not care if I crap on the table in childbirth.
 I think I might have during DD's, but I didn't ask because I don't care.
 I mean, why care??
 You're in pain and possibly working harder physically than you have in your life; blood, fluids, and a baby are coming out of you; it's, like, part of the process...
 WHO.
 CARES.

-YEEESSSSSSS!!!!
-It's so weird to me that this is people's #1 fear.
-I wish I could "love" this many times.
 FWIW I also have no idea as to whether I crapped either time.
 I kind of think I didn't, but it doesn't matter!!

 I think this is only the fear of FTMs.
 Mostly because they probably assume they'll still have some modesty left at that point.
 (Spoiler alert: it'll be long gone.)